Ashford Castle: Hotel

-The Castle passed to Ardilaun's nephew Ernest Guinness and was later sold in 1939 to Noel Huggard.
-Huggard opened the estate as a hotel, which became renowned for the provision of its country pursuits, such as angling and shooting.
-Huggard's parents had been in the hotel business in Waterville, County Kerry, since 1910 and his grand daughters, Louise and Paula, run The Butler Arms Hotel there to this day.
+The castle passed to Ardilaun's nephew Ernest Guinness and was later sold in 1939 to Noel Huggard.
+Huggard opened the estate as a hotel, which became known for the provision of its country pursuits, such as angling and shooting.
+Huggard's parents had been in the hotel business in Waterville, County Kerry, since 1910 and his grandchildren continued to run the Butler Arms Hotel in the town.

 In 1951, the film director John Ford came to the west of Ireland to film The Quiet Man, starring John Wayne and Maureen O'Hara.
 The grounds of the castle, as well as nearby Cong, formed the backdrop for much of the action in the film.

 In more recent years the castle has been used as a set for "French Court" in The CW's hit medieval drama Reign.
 The castle and surrounding grounds figure prominently in the first three seasons of the drama, with the cast and crew returning on a yearly basis to film on the estate.

 In 1970, the castle was bought by John Mulcahy, who oversaw its complete restoration and expansion, doubling its size with the addition of a new wing in the early 1970s, building a golf course and developing the grounds and gardens.
 In 1985, a group of Irish American investors, which included Chuck Feeney and Tony O'Reilly, purchased Ashford.
-The Castle was sold by these investors in 2007 for €50 million to Galway-based property investor Gerry Barrett and his family.
+The castle was sold by these investors in 2007 for €50 million to Galway-based property investor Gerry Barrett and his family.
 While some of Barrett's extensive property loans were to be managed by the Irish National Asset Management Agency (NAMA), Ashford was financed by Bank of Scotland (Ireland), who placed the property in receivership in November 2011, though the hotel continued as a going concern, run by the Tifco Hotel Group, an Irish hotel management company.
 In September 2012, it was voted the best resort in Ireland and the third best in Europe by Condé Nast Traveler.